Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## CancellationToken support

 NServiceBus version 8 supports [cooperative cancellation](/nservicebus/hosting/cooperative-cancellation.md) using `CancellationToken`.
-While the token is optional in message handlers and on `IMessageSession` it's mandatory on:
+While the token is optional in message handlers and on `IMessageSession` methods on extension points are updated to include a mandatory `CancellationToken` parameter.
+This includes abstract classes and interfaces needed to implement a message transport or persistence libary, as well as other extension points like `IDataBus`, `FeatureStartupTask`, `INeedToInstallSomething`.
+Implementors can be updated by adding the `CancellationToken` parameter to the end of the method signature.

-* Pipeline behaviors
-* Message mutator
-* Extension points like serializer, persisters, transports and the Databus.

 ## Shutdown behavior